zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 * How to build a small, real world web application in Haskell (no HTML or CSS knowledge (or work) required).

-**NOTE:** Instructions are tested on Ubuntu Linux 16.04, OS X, and Microsoft Windows 8.
+**NOTE:** Instructions are tested on Ubuntu Linux 16.04, OS X. For help with Microsoft Windows, please email ivan.kristo@gmail.com.

 Let's start!